-• Financial liabilities held for trading.
+- Financial liabilities held for trading.
 Financial liabilities held for trading are initially measured at fair value and subsequently at fair value through profit or loss, with gains or losses recognised in net revenues.
-Financial liabilities held for trading include derivative liabilities.

-- Financial liabilities designated at fair value through profit or loss.
+Financial liabilities held for trading include derivative liabilities. - · Financial liabilities designated at fair value through profit or loss.
 The company designates certain financial liabilities at fair value through profit or loss.
 Financial liabilities designated at fair value through profit or loss are initially measured at fair value and subsequently at fair value through profit or loss, with DVA being recognised in other comprehensive income, if it does not create or enlarge an accounting mismatch, and the remaining changes in the fair value being recognised in net revenues.
 Amounts recognised in other comprehensive income attributable to own credit spreads are not subsequently transferred to the income statement, even upon derecognition of the financial liability.
 Gains or losses exclude contractual interest, which is included in interest income and interest expense, for all instruments other than hybrid financial instruments.
 The primary reasons for designating such financial liabilities at fair value through profit or loss are: - To eliminate or significantly reduce a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognising the gains and losses on them on different bases; and - The group of financial liabilities, or financial assets and liabilities, is managed and its performance evaluated on a fair value basis.

 Financial liabilities designated at fair value through profit or loss include debt securities issued, which are hybrid financial instruments.

-Hybrid financial instruments are instruments that contain bifurcatable embedded derivatives.
-If the company elects to bifurcate the embedded derivative from the associated debt, the derivative is accounted for at fair value and the host contract is accounted for at amortised cost, adjusted for the effective portion of any fair value hedges.
-If the company does not elect to bifurcate, the entire hybrid financial instrument is designated at fair value through profit or loss.
+Hybrid financial instruments are instruments that contain bifurcatable embedded derivatives that are able to be bifurcated.
+The company can either bifurcate the embedded derivative from the associated debt or designate the entire hybrid financial instrument at fair value through profit or loss.
+If the company bifurcates the embedded derivative from the associated debt, the derivative is accounted for at fair value and the host contract is accounted for at amortised cost.